 Travel outside of Europe will require a different regime.

 However, this may all change after Brexit.
 In the event of a 'no deal' scenario the UK may be classified as an unlisted country and then we will be back to needding blood tests to prove that pets are effectively vaccinated against rabies before they can travel to the EU.
 Depending on the pet's history and the result of the test, the process could take up to 4 months.
-Therefore for anyone intending to travel soon after March 29th 2019 it may be sensible to start this process now so you can travel whatever the outcome.
+Therefore for anyone intending to travel soon after March 29th 2019 it may be sensible to start this process before the end of 2018 so you can travel whatever the outcome.

 We suggest booking an appointment with a vet to discuss this if you think it may affect you.